 From the RTI maps, we obtained the start and end times of the occurrence of 3-m irregularities.
 Besides, we investigated the heights of the EEJ irregularities in the hours mentioned above.
-The results of this analysis were compiled in the form of histograms of days of occurrence by local time and days of occurrence by time.
+The results of RESCO analysis were compiled in the form of histograms of days of occurrence by local time and days of occurrence by time.
 General histograms were obtained for the four cases studied and specific histograms were obtained to the summer, winter and equinoxes.
+For JULIA we did a statistical RTI map for each season.